haskell/core-libraries-committee/README.md

 a single slot in October followed by a regular election to fill, say, three slots in January, the former will be overbooked and the latter is likely to offer a very limited choice.

-Elections kick of with a chair posting a call for nominations on various community platforms.
+Elections kick off with a chair posting a call for nominations on various community platforms.
 The chair creates a separate private mailbox to gather nominations (do not use public mail lists for this purpose) and shares received messages with the rest of the committee members,